San7o/hive-operator/docs/DESIGN.md

 The implementation of said logic is achieved through a reconcile function like other controllers.

-Since Pod are global resources acceddes by anyone, we need only one pod controller in the cluster.
-This is the sole reason why we need a separate controller from the others: there is a discover controller on each system, a loader controller on each running kernel, and a pod controller per cluster.
+Since Pod are global resources accessed by anyone, we need only one pod controller in the cluster.
+This is the sole reason why we need a separate controller from the others: there is a discover controller on each system, a loader controller on each running kernel, and a single pod controller per cluster.